Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 God created a vegan world

-God, who cares about every living being, created a perfect world, which was vegan .
-Human beings, who are to serve God by caretaking and protecting creation on behalf of the Creator, may not cause suffering, yet some Jews slit chicken’s throats for ritual atonement.
+God cares about every living being and created a perfect world, a vegan world.
+Human beings were instructed to serve God by protecting and tending creation on behalf of the Creator, yet some Jews slit chicken’s throats for ritual atonement.

 Here For You